avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -The new "Galaxy" shelf icon runs the Galaxy Creator tool that creates dynamic particle based galaxies.
 The Galaxies Creator tool uses Martin Watt's classic galaxies.mel script.

--The location of the default domemaster control map textures is now:
-Windows:
-C:\Program Files\Domemaster3D\sourceimages\

-Mac OS X:
-/Applications/Domemaster3D/sourceimages/

--The Domemaster3D shelf tools have been updated to automatically link to the new sourceimages folder.

--There is a fix for the issue where the mental ray physical sky & sun system will overwrite existing connections to the .miLensShader port.
-The physical sky & sun system will now use the miLensShaderList[0] connection on a camera.

--Fixed the dome ramp shelf item so the default ramp presets are applied when the tool is run multiple times
+-Updated the DomeRamp tool so the default ramp style is applied if the tool is run multiple times

 Maya Tools
 ---------------